Envisioning a user-centric future...

 feedback on which items are selected by others and what task/domain the

-user seeks relevance to ("apple" trees, computers, or Beatles music).
+user seeks relevance to ("apple" for trees or computers or Beatles music).

 - This portfolio was

-sold on 7/6/09 to RPX Corporation, the first defensive patent
+sold in 2009 to RPX Corporation, the first defensive patent

 and automate information distribution to smart devices.